OscarYan0104yy/PHP-2550-Fall2023/README.md

 # PHP-2550-Fall2023
-This is a repository that presents all three revised projects in the course: PHP 2550 Fall 2022 Detailed codes and reports are each stored at respective branches to this repository.
+This is a repository that presents all three revised projects in the course: PHP 2550 Fall 2022 Detailed codes and reports are each stored at respective folders to this repository.
 The following are a short introduction to the three projects:

+Data from Project 1 and 2 are only available on class level, data from project 3 is publicly available

+Codes and reports are all publicly avaliable

 Project 1: Exploratory Data Analysis on Tobacco Exposure and Adolescent Behavior